rdghosal/touml/README.md

 > pronounced /ˈtoo͞m.əl/

-A CLI to convert Python code to Mermaid diagrams.
+A CLI, written in Rust, that converts Python classes to a unified Mermaid diagram.

 ## Installation